 This step-by-step guide demonstrates the integration of LAPS in an Active Directory environment.
-The user passwords of Active Directory users are stored central on all Domain Controllers.
+Active Directory user passwords are stored centrally on all Domain Controllers.
 But what about the local account of the administrator?
 Many use the same password on all computers.
 A nightmare in terms of security.
 LAPS can store and change local administrator passwords centrally.

 Downloading the LAPS Installer

 LAPS should be installed on a management server (in my case, a Windows Server 2016 domain controller).
 First, we have to download the LAPS Installer: https://www.microsoft.com/en-us/download/details.aspx?id=46899

 During setup, it’s important to select all features, otherwise only the client-side extensions (which are also required for the clients) will be installed.